The best Headsets for PS5 and Xbox Series X (Wireless) - 2023

 Pros:

-Amazing sound quality for its range price.
+• Amazing sound quality for its range price.

-The battery last 25 on average.
+• The battery last 25 on average.

-Low latency.
+• Low latency.

-Two variants for Xbox Series X|S, One, and Playstation 5, 4.
+• Two variants for Xbox Series X|S, One, and PlayStation 5, 4.

-3,5mm jack port.
+• 3,5mm jack port.

 Cons:

-Bluetooth is not available.
+• Bluetooth is not available.

-Tight design for a wide head or a lot of hair.
+• Tight design for a wide head or a lot of hair.

-2) Hyper x cloud 2 (Playstation only)
+2) Hyper x Cloud 2 (Playstation only)

 mid-range headset

 The Hyper X Cloud 2 is a stylish and comfortable headset that is light and not too tight for the head, so anyone can wear glasses without discomfort.
 The cushions are memory foam covered by leather and deep enough to prevent touching the speaker wall with the ear, but slightly inefficient at the moment to isolate external noise.
-You can adjust the size by increasing the side extensions like any traditional headphone, and the aluminum frame is solid and flexible even if you twist it.
+You can adjust the size by increasing the side extensions like any traditional headphone, and the aluminium frame is solid and flexible even if you twist it.

 With this headset, you can adjust the volume, activate surround sound and mute the microphone from the controllers in both speakers, and it has a USB Type-C port for charging.